GhostsonAcid/AudioClipboard/README.md

 ### Full Track & Regions Duplication

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This script can be used in conjunction with Ardour's built-in track-template-creator to achieve full track and region duplication from one session/snapshot into another.
 If you are looking to merge Ardour songs/projects, this is the way to do it.
-(Perhaps at some point I will implement this feature directly into AudioClipboard itself.
+(Perhaps at some point I will implement this ability directly into AudioClipboard itself.
 But for now, this method will suffice!)

 #### 1. Right-click on an audio mixer strip's name, then use "Save As Template...".